Hong Kong asset managers seek alternatives as China investment quotas dry up

 "To be honest, it's a bit challenging for CSOP because we have used about 97-98 percent of our quota.
 We sort of hoped to use the through-train but it was delayed," said Jack Wang, chief marketing officer at CSOP Asset Management in Hong Kong.

-CSOP is the biggest RQFII player in Hong Kong, with an aggregate quota of 46.1 billion yuan (4.7 billion pounds), accounting for nearly one-fifth of the 270 billion yuan quota the city was granted.
+CSOP is the biggest RQFII player in Hong Kong, with an aggregate quota of 46.1 billion yuan ($7.54 billion), accounting for nearly one-fifth of the 270 billion yuan quota the city was granted.

 "What we are doing now is whenever there is some free quota from redemptions or some of the funds are not very suited to the market, we move the quota to products that are more suitable to the market," Wang said.